Kiev says two Ukrainians killed in southern Germany were army members

 The two men had been in Germany for medical rehabilitation after sustaining injuries during the war, Ukrainian media reported.

-Kuleba thanked the German authorities for the arrest, the online portal Ukrainska Pravda reported.

-According to police reports on Monday, there are no indications so far that the crime is connected to the Russian war against Ukraine, which Russian President Vladimir Putin launched on February 24, 2022.
+According to police, there are no indications so far that the crime is connected to the Russian war against Ukraine, which Russian President Vladimir Putin launched on February 24, 2022.

 Hundreds of thousands of Ukrainians and Russians live in Germany.